Barium: Palaeoceanography

 The lateral mixing of barium is caused by water mass mixing and ocean circulation.
 Global ocean circulation reveals a strong correlation between dissolved barium and silicic acid.
 The large-scale ocean circulation combined with remineralization of barium show a similar correlation between dissolved barium and ocean alkalinity.

 Dissolved barium's correlation with silicic acid can be seen both vertically and spatially.
 Particulate barium shows a strong correlation with particulate organic carbon or POC.
 Barium is becoming more popular as a base for palaeoceanographic proxies.
 With both dissolved and particulate barium's links with silicic acid and POC, it can be used to determine historical variations in the biological pump, carbon cycle, and global climate.

 The barium particulate barite (BaSO4), as one of many proxies, can be used to provide a host of historical information on processes in different oceanic settings (water column, sediments, and hydrothermal sites).
 In each setting there are differences in isotopic and elemental composition of the barite particulate.
 Barite in the water column, known as marine or pelagic barite, reveals information on seawater chemistry variation over time.
 Barite in sediments, known as diagenetic or cold seeps barite, gives information about sedimentary redox processes.
 Barite formed via hydrothermal activity at hydrothermal vents, known as hydrothermal barite, reveals alterations in the condition of the earth's crust around those vents.

 Toxicity

 Soluble barium compounds have an near 10 mg/kg (oral, rats).
 Symptoms include "convulsions... paralysis of the peripheral nerve system ... severe inflammation of the gastrointestinal tract".
+Barium blocks the potassium-conducting pore in muscle cells.
 The insoluble sulfate is nontoxic and is not classified as a dangerous goods in transport regulations.

 Little is known about the long term effects of barium exposure.
 The US EPA considers it unlikely that barium is carcinogenic when consumed orally.
 Inhaled dust containing insoluble barium compounds can accumulate in the lungs, causing a benign condition called baritosis.

 Barium carbonate has been used as a rodenticide.

 Though considered obsolete, it may still be in use in some countries.